The 20 Best Bipolar Disorder (BPD) Doctors in Canada

 Montreal, QC, CA

-Cristiana Cruceanu practices in Montreal, Canada.
+Cristiana Cruceanu practices practicing medicine in Montreal, Canada.
 Ms. Cruceanu is rated as a Distinguished expert by MediFind in the treatment of Bipolar Disorder (BPD).
-Her top areas of expertise are Bipolar Disorder (BPD), Major Depression, Schizophrenia, and Hypothyroidism.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Bipolar Disorder (BPD), Major Depression, Schizophrenia, and Hypothyroidism.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.